 Some ashes may spill while removing them from the firebox.
-Ashes can be vacuumed up once they are proved to be completely cool, but be advised that fine ash can pass through the vacuum and into the home.
+Ashes can be vacuumed up once they are completely cool but ash may pass through the filter.
 Special vacuums, equipped with heat resistant filters and designed for ash clean-up and removal, are available through your dealer.
 SMOKE OPACITY: The amount and density of smoke coming from the chimney is a visual indicator of how cleanly the wood heater is burning.
 Develop a habit of checking the smoke opacity regularly, and at various stages of combustion.
 With experience a quick glance can confirm proper operation or signal that something needs attention.
 Modern catalytic equipped wood heaters can burn wood very cleanly and efficiently but, ultimately, they rely on the operator to engage the Catalytic Combustor at the proper times and to adjust the combustion air properly.
 Timing and air settings are dependent on the draft of the chimney, the fuel being burned, and the stage of combustion.
 Ideally you will observe little or no smoke (0% opacity).
 Dense smoke indicates poor combustion.
 Be aware that in cold weather what looks like smoke could be moisture vapor condensing in cold air.